-- Course Instructor Practicum or Internship placement recommendations - Faculty Advisor Practicum, Internship, or employment recommendations; extracurricular opportunities (e.g., professional organization membership) - Program/Clinical Coordinator Practicum, Internship, or employment recommendations; extracurricular opportunities (e.g., professional organization membership) - Clinical (Practicum or Internship) supervisor licensure or employment recommendations employment and/or extracurricular professional activity will be considered on an individual basis related to the specific endorsement being sought and the qualifications of the student.
+- Course Instructor Practicum or Internship placement recommendations - Faculty Advisor Practicum, Internship, or employment recommendations; extracurricular opportunities (e.g., professional organization membership) - Program/Clinical Coordinator Practicum, Internship, or employment recommendations; extracurricular opportunities (e.g., professional organization membership) - Clinical (Practicum or Internship) supervisor licensure or employment recommendations

+Decisions about the appropriateness of an endorsement for professional licensure and/or employment and/or extracurricular professional activity will be considered on an individual basis related to the specific endorsement being sought and the qualifications of the student.
 Students will not be given letters of reference for employment outside of their area(s) of demonstrated competence.